sugimotot/btsdoc-portal/developers/apis/websocket_calls_notifications.md

 * [Websocket Calls / Format](#call-format)
 * [API Access Procedure](#requesting-api-access) - Available APIs
 * [Database Notifications](#database-notifications) - Available Subscriptions
-* Example - Get a global scubscription callback and id
+* [Example](/developers/apis/websocket_calls_notifications.md#example---get-a-global-scubscription-callback-and-id) - Get a global scubscription callback and id

 ## Prerequisits

-We assumes that you have a full node running and listening to port ``8090``, locally.
+In this page example, we assumes that you have a full node running and listening to port ``8090``, locally.

 >If you also want to run a wallet, please pick reasonable different